 Thus, here you are, trying to find the one true answer—fast.
 First, take a deep breath.
 The ganja is supposed to relax your nerves, not excite them.
 Let the plant do its job.
 Next, let’s help you plan ahead because, yes, edibles do make your eyes red.
 The last step, take another deep breath for good measure.

-Many baby Weed-Os might think the smoke from a joint, bong, or pipe makes their eyes redder than the number three ball in billiards.
+Many baby Cannabis-Os might think the smoke from a joint, bong, or pipe makes their eyes redder than the number three ball in billiards.
 This is a common misconception amongst even the most experienced users.
 In full transparency, it took an embarrassing moment for me to learn this marijuana truth—and I’m a lifelong wake ‘n baker!
 “You did not just say it’s the smoke that makes your eyes red—what a nerd!”
 That’s trauma right there, folks.

 So, we’ll spare you a similar moment and teach you how the THC molecule makes your eyes red with or without smoke.
 Then, we’ll teach you how to avoid it because (even though it’s 2022) there are some places where high-red eyes might not be the most appropriate.
 You might be at one of those places right now, trying to get out of this predicament, desperately searching Google for a way out.
 No judgment here.